What is GEO?

 The 4 GEO factors

-Based on the analysis of hundreds of websites, four central factors can be identified that determine how well a website is positioned for GEO:
+Four central factors determine how well a website is technically positioned for GEO:

 1. Structured data (Schema.org)

-Schema.org markup is to AI search engines what metadata is to classic search engines: machine-readable information that describes the content of a page semantically.
-Articles, products, organisations, FAQs — all of this can be marked up with Schema.org so that AI models immediately understand the context of content.
+Schema.org markup is machine-readable information that describes the content of a page semantically.
+Articles, products, organisations, FAQs – all of this can be marked up with Schema.org.
+Particularly effective are FAQ schema, Article schema and Organization schema.
+This is the most provably important GEO factor.

 2. Accessibility